Not Your Father’s CRM

 - Advisors are mobile but their technology is not

-- Manual entry of account data is time consuming and expensive
+- Manual entry of account data is time-consuming and expensive

 - Print and mail distribution of client reports is expensive

 Two years ago, empowering advisors to rule their world became a possibility.
-During an investment industry conference we met Aaron Guidotti, the CEO of Grendel.
-Grendel is affiliated with an RIA and as a result the tools Grendel offers are purpose-built for financial advisors.
+During an investment industry conference, we met Aaron Guidotti, the CEO of Grendel.
+Grendel has affiliated with an RIA and as a result, the tools Grendel offers are purpose-built for financial advisors.
 We found Grendel’s story to be an intriguing one and after an introductory conversation our interest was piqued.
-Following the conference we scheduled a demonstration of the Grendel CRM suite.
+Following the conference, we scheduled a demonstration of the Grendel CRM suite.
 Given our past experience with CRM applications, our expectations were low.
 We were not expecting what we saw: client prospecting, contact management, workflows, data aggregation, daily account values, investment policy statements, email archival, client portal, insurance quotes, asset allocation reporting and integration with financial planning tools.
 Almost immediately the light bulb turned on.
 First, the purpose-built CRMs like Grendel are a much better fit and present a far better value for financial advisors versus the large generic CRM offerings.
 Second, if the CRM were to be combined with client reporting, fee management, and practice management analytics, advisors would be able to satisfy most of their technology needs with a single platform.
 By implementing a unified platform they would streamline their business, become more profitable and all while improving their relationships with their clients.

 We felt strongly that what we were now talking about goes far beyond CRM.
 In fact, referring to it as a CRM application would have been a disservice to the full capabilities of the platform.
 Two years later the result is ARKON, a unified wealth management platform for financial advisors.
 ARKON combines over 30 years of investment technology from First Rate and Grendel.

 - Data aggregation